 One of my goals is to employ computational techniques to my future research and risk assessments, either to lessen the amount of testing needed or to reduce uncertainties in existing data.
 The Society’s monetary support will certainly go a long way in helping achieve my career goals.
 I wish the same for other graduate students: please check out the SOT Supplemental Training for Education Program (STEP) and apply.
 Good luck!

-#Graduate Education
+#STEP#Graduate Education